cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-physical-games.md

 ## Dumping

 1. Power on your Wii U console
-1. Ensure your target game disk is **not** inserted in your Wii U
+1. Ensure your target game disc is **not** inserted in your Wii U
 1. Open the Homebrew Channel
-1. Run `disk2app`
+1. Run `disc2app`
 1. Press **(A)** to dump to the SD card, or **(B)** to dump to your USB storage
-1. Insert the game disk you'd like to dump when prompted
+1. Insert the game disc you'd like to dump when prompted
 1. The game will now be dumped to `\install\[TitleID]` on your SD/USB device
   - This may take a long time, be patient
   - TitleID will be a 16-character string of numbers and letters